danluu/post-mortems/README.md

 [NASA](https://www.doneyles.com/LM/Tales.html).
 A design flaw in the Apollo 11 rendezvous radar produced excess CPU load, causing the spacecraft computer to restart during lunar landing.

 [NASA](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter).
 Use of different units of measurement (metric vs. English) caused Mars Climate Orbiter to fail.
-There were also organisational and procedural failures[[ref](https://space.stackexchange.com/a/20241)] and defects in the navigation software[[ref](https://spectrum.ieee.org/aerospace/robotic-exploration/why-the-mars-probe-went-off-course)].
+There were also organizational and procedural failures[[ref](https://space.stackexchange.com/a/20241)] and defects in the navigation software[[ref](https://spectrum.ieee.org/aerospace/robotic-exploration/why-the-mars-probe-went-off-course)].

 [NASA](https://web.archive.org/web/20161230103247/https://research.microsoft.com/en-us/um/people/mbj/Mars_Pathfinder/Authoritative_Account.html).
 NASA's Mars Pathfinder spacecraft experienced system resets a few days after landing on Mars (1997).
 Debugging features were remotely enabled until the cause was found: a [priority inversion](https://en.wikipedia.org/wiki/Priority_inversion) problem in the VxWorks operating system.
 The OS software was remotely patched (all the way to Mars) to fix the problem by adding priority inheritance to the task scheduler.